Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Methods

 \subsection{Utilizing Conditional Density Estimation for Model Agnostic QR}

 One drawback of many existing quantile-based UQ methods is that their training procedure requires differentiable models.
-In fact, most UQ methods depend on using a specific class of models because of their modeling structure or their loss objective (e.g. Gaussian processes (\cite{rasmussen2003gaussian}), dropout (\cite{gal2016dropout}), latent variable models (\cite{koller2009probabilistic}), simultaneous pinball loss (\cite{tagasovska2019single}), and NLL-based losses (\cite{lakshminarayanan2017simple})).
+In fact, most UQ methods require a specific class of models because of their modeling structure or their loss objective (e.g. Gaussian processes \citep{rasmussen2003gaussian}, dropout \citep{gal2016dropout}, latent variable models \citep{koller2009probabilistic}, simultaneous pinball loss \citep{tagasovska2019single}, and NLL-based losses \citep{lakshminarayanan2017simple}).
 This model restriction can be especially unfavorable in practical settings.
-A domain expert with an established point prediction model and compute infrastructure may want to add uncertainty quantifications without a great deal of additional overhead.
+A domain expert with an established point prediction model and compute infrastructure may want to add UQ without much additional overhead.

 To address these issues, we can consider the following model-agnostic procedure.
-Instead of optimizing a designated loss function, we can consider splitting the given problem into two parts: estimating the conditional quantiles directly from data, then regressing onto these estimates.
-The benefit of this method is that, granted we can estimate the conditional quantiles accurately, we can use any regression model to predict these quantile estimates.
-Further, this regression task directly targets the goal of producing the conditional quantiles (i.e. for individual calibration).
-This procedure, which we refer to as \textit{Model Agnostic QR} (MAQR), is outlined in Algorithm~\ref{alg:maqr}.
+Instead of optimizing a designated loss function, we can consider splitting the given problem into two parts: estimate conditional quantiles directly from data, then regress onto these estimates.
+The benefit of this method is that, granted we can estimate the conditional quantiles accurately, we can use any regression model to regress onto these quantile estimates.
+Further, this regression task directly targets the goal of producing the true conditional quantiles (i.e. individual calibration).
+This procedure, which we refer to as \textit{Model Agnostic QR} (MAQR), is outlined in Algorithm~\ref{alg:maqr_main}.